econia-labs/econia/src/move/econia/doc/incentives.md

 </dt>
 <dd>
- Map from market ID to fees collected for given market, enabling duplicate checks and interable indexing.
+ Map from market ID to fees collected for given market, enabling duplicate checks and iterable indexing.
 </dd>
 </dl>